Lean Coffee Meetings

 So here’s what you need for a successful Lean Coffee meeting – apart from a hot cup of joe:

-Traditionally, Lean Coffee meetings would occur in an open space in the office.
+Traditionally, these types of meetings would occur in an open space in the office.
 Some teams even choose to hold their group discussion in a coffee shop!
-These days, more teams opt to do their Lean Coffee or Agile Coffee meetings over Zoom with the help of an online tool like Parabol.
+These days, more teams opt to do their Lean Coffee meetings over Zoom with the help of an online tool like Parabol.

 The goal of a Lean Coffee retrospective is to come up with takeaways or action items that can resolve an issue or push forward the team’s work.